-For the MADIF 10 conference in 2016 I had also written the paper 'Grounding Conflicting Theories - an invitation to a dialogue to solve the Nordic Math MeltDown Paradox, a Manuscript to a Debate on Mathematics Education and its Research 81.
+For the MADIF 10 conference in 2016 I also wrote the paper 'Grounding Conflicting Theories - an invitation to a dialogue to solve the Nordic Math MeltDown Paradox, a Manuscript to a Debate on Mathematics Education and its Research.
 However, it was not handed in.